Text Mining Undergraduate Engineering Programs' Applications: the Role of Gender, Nationality, and Socio-economic Status: Results

-Texts in all but clusters 4, 9 and 10 are closely relevant to the applicants' motivation to study engineering: applicants in cluster 1 aspire to pursue engineering because they enjoy solving real-world problems and would like to learn related skills, while those in cluster 2 are attracted to modern technologies such as the development of new medical equipment.
-In clusters 3 and 7, applicants desire to make contributions to society with the help of their knowledge and skills.
-Similarly, in cluster 8, applicants express their concerns and would like to devote themselves to addressing public issues, for instance, environmental protection.
-Applicants in cluster 5 found their interest in math and science while studying in high school and regard engineering as an extension of those subjects.
-Finally, applicants in cluster 6 view engineering study as a cornerstone for the fulfillment of their career goals.
+Since the topic modeling results for the 13 programs are very similar, we present as an example the extracted topics together with sample texts taken from the gender-balanced program in Table~\ref{tab:LDATopWords}.
+Essays in all but topics 4, 9 and 10 are closely relevant to the applicants' motivation to study engineering.
+Applicants in topic 1 aspire to pursue engineering because they enjoy solving real-world problems and would like to learn related skills, while those in topic 2 are attracted to modern technologies such as the development of new medical equipment.
+In topics 3 and 7, applicants desire to make contributions to society with the help of their knowledge and skills.
+Similarly, in topic 8, applicants would like to devote themselves to addressing public issues, for instance, environmental pollution.
+Applicants in topic 5 are interested in math and science and regard engineering as an extension of these subjects.
+Finally, applicants in topic 6 view engineering study as a cornerstone for the fulfillment of their career goals.